jaejunchoe/HAIDS-Lab/Transnet/Readme.md

 # Transnet

-If you want to learn about the concept and features of DeepCoNN, please click [this](https://github.com/jaejunchoe/Transnet)
+If you want to learn about the concept and features of Transnet, please click [this](https://github.com/jaejunchoe/Transnet)